Yelp/yelp_cheetah/README.markdown

 Documentation
 ================================================================================
-For a high-level introduction to Cheetah please refer to the User\'s Guide at http://cheetahtemplate.org/learn.html
+For a high-level introduction to Cheetah please refer to the User's Guide at http://cheetahtemplate.org/learn.html

 Differences